All Products

 1. Create a scaling group.

-2. In the top navigation bar, select the region where you activated Auto Scaling.
-In the left-side navigation pane, click Scaling Groups.
-On the Scaling Groups page, click Create.
+2. In the top navigation bar, select a Zone.
+In the left-side navigation pane, click Scaling Groups, and then click Create.

-3. On the Create by Form tab, configure parameters as prompted and click Create.
-For more information about how to create scaling groups, see Create scaling groups.
-The following table describes the parameter settings used in this example.
+3. On the Create by Form tab, configure the scaling group parameters and click Create.
+The following table shows sample configurations.
+For more information about how to configure a scaling group, see Create a scaling group.

 Parameter